mark-casey/cuhky/windows.md

   - OK/Close all the way out
 1. Install chocolatey package manager for Windows
   - Visit https://chocolatey.org/
-  - It will give instructions to open an Administrative cmd prompt (find cmd, right click, Run as Administrator) and paste a download/install command into the terminal to run
+  - It will give instructions to open an Administrative cmd prompt (find cmd, right click, Run as administrator) and paste a download/install command into the terminal to run
 2. Exit and then reopen the Administratrive cmd prompt once chocolatey's installer finishes.
 3. Run these in the terminal:
   ```